-The average Temperature of the surface water was within the target range, but the water temperatures rose above the target through August.
+The average Temperature of the surface water was within the target range and remained through August.
 Colder water can hold more oxygen, so cooler water is preferred to promote healthy lake ecology.
-Despite the warmer water temperatures, the Dissolved Oxygen concentrations stayed within the target range for the entire summer.
+Given that water temps were within the target range, the Dissolved Oxygen concentrations stayed within the target range for the entire summer.
 We also measured temperature at different depths to create a temperature profile.
 This data shows how the temperature changed with depth and whether or not a thermocline was present in the lake.
 The first graph below shows the data we collected this year.
 In the spring, the water temperatures decreased somewhat evenly from the surface to the lake bottom.
-During the summer testing events, there was a thermocline in the water, between ten and twenty feet, where the temperatures decreased sharply.
+During the summer testing events, water temps also gradually fell and did not show any evidence of a thermocline at the time of testing.